24th April 2023

 Energy savings tip #1: Check your air-con use.

-Did you know that running the aircon can make up as much as half of the typical household’s energy bills during summer in Australia?
-While the cost of your air-conditioner will depend on the make and model, how old it is, the condition it's in, and your usage patterns, Choice found that aircon alone costs between $286 to $586 per year to run.
+Did you know that running the air conditioner can make up as much as half of the typical household’s energy bills during summer in Australia?
+While the cost of your air conditioner will depend on the make and model, how old it is, its condition, and your usage patterns, Choice found that the air conditioner alone costs between $286 and $586 per year to run.
 And that was before electricity prices spiked in 2022!

 The following tips can help ensure you get the most out of the aircon you do use: